Cuban War of Independence: War

 Campos tried the strategy he had used in the Ten Years' War, constructing a broad belt across the island, called the trocha, about 80 km long and 200 m wide.
 This defense line was to confine rebel activities to the eastern provinces.
-The belt was developed along a railroad from Jucaro in the south to Morón in the north.
+The belt was developed along a railroad from Júcaro in the south to Morón in the north.
 Campos built fortifications along this railroad at various points, and at intervals, 12 m of posts and 400 m of barbed wire.
 In addition, booby traps were placed at locations most likely to be attacked.

-The rebels believed they had to take the war to the western provinces of Matanzas, Havana and Pinar del Rio, which contained the island's government and wealth.
-The Ten-Year War had failed because it was confined to the eastern provinces.
+The rebels believed they had to take the war to the western provinces of Matanzas, Havana and Pinar del Río, which contained the island's government and wealth.
+The Ten Years' War had failed because it was confined to the eastern provinces.
 The revolutionaries mounted a cavalry campaign that overcame the trochas and invaded every province.
 Surrounding all larger cities and well-fortified towns, they arrived at the westernmost tip of the island on January 22, 1896, exactly three months after the invasion near Baraguá.

+Genocide

+Cuban victims of the Spanish policy of reconcentration.

 Campos was replaced by General Valeriano Weyler.
 He reacted to the rebels' successes by introducing terror: periodic executions, mass exile of residents, forced concentration of residents in certain cities or areas (policy of reconcentration), and destruction of farms and crops.
 Weyler's terror reached its height on October 21, 1896, when he ordered all countryside residents and their livestock to gather within eight days in various fortified areas and towns occupied by his troops.
 Anyone who did not report to the designated security zones was considered a rebel and could be killed.